 Details About the Accident

 The driver breaking any traffic laws will generally be responsible for an accident.
 If police are present and a citation is issued for breaking a law while driving, that driver will be considered at fault.
 Most accidents are spontaneous and occur unexpectedly, so this isn’t always the case.
 You should determine for yourself any infractions that occurred and make note of any details of the accident.
 Don’t hesitate to call the police to the scene of the accident.
 Although insurance companies can disagree with police findings of who is at fault, it will help your case to have someone with you who knows the nuances of the law.

 Consider Relevant Evidence

 Physical evidence.
-Look around you and see if there’s any other damages other than damages to the vehicles.
-This could include tire or skid marks, chipped paint, or objects that were knocked over.
+Look around you and see if there are any other damages other than damages to the vehicles.
+This could include a tire or skid marks, chipped paint, or objects that were knocked over.
 These types of external factors can help insurance companies determine what exactly happened at the time of the accident and who is at fault.

 Give a Police Statement

 After making sure that there are no emergencies or serious injuries, you should have a police officer come to the scene so you can give your statement.
 Insurance companies won’t always agree with what the police officer determines as a fault.
 However, having a police officer at the scene will give you an opportunity to have an impartial view of what happened at the time of the accident.

 Varying by state, insurance companies will have different processes for determining who is at fault.
 In Pennsylvania, consumers have the option to choose between “full-tort” and no-fault coverage.
 No-fault insurance means that an injured person’s own insurance company will cover medical expenses and lost income, no matter who's at fault.
 The only time a driver will be held liable for an accident is if your injury falls under the “serious injury” umbrella.